April 9, 2024

 Conclusion

 Greylisting is a valuable but complex tool in the fight against spam.
-Its effectiveness depends on the balance between reducing unwanted traffic and minimizing impacts on legitimate communication.
-A thoughtful implementation, accompanied by constant monitoring and adequate exception handling, can transform greylisting into an effective weapon against spam, while maintaining the efficiency and timeliness of email communication, although however the choice we would like to advise you is to completely disable this feature so as not to lose important emails that have immediate characteristics, such as an authentication code, an OTP or similar.
+Its effectiveness depends on striking a balance between reducing unwanted traffic and minimizing the impact on legitimate communications.
+A thoughtful implementation, coupled with constant monitoring and appropriate exception handling, can transform greylisting into an effective weapon against spam while maintaining the efficiency and timeliness of email communication .
+However, we recommend disabling this feature entirely to avoid losing important, timely emails, such as authentication codes, one-time passwords, or similar.

 Do you have doubts?
 Don't know where to start?
 Contact us!